 Historically in the UK, holiday pay was always paid at basic rate alone.
 There has been a long-running saga about whether or not holiday pay should include an allowance for regular overtime worked and/or commission that is an intrinsic part of pay.
-The reason for this is that EU law indicates that holiday pay should be a replacement for normal pay.
-The reasoning is that, since holiday is a health and safety measure, if workers suffer an effective deduction when they go on holiday, they will be dissuaded from taking time off.
+In a number of important cases the courts have established that basic pay should be uplifted to take account of that, ensuring that holiday pay reflects 'normal pay'.
+This has finally been resolved by legislation passed recently.
+In January 2024, the UK government introduced The Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023, which provide as follows.